-In practice, within the framework of Art.
-123(2) and Art.
-82, Rule 137(5) should be construed as permitting any limitation of searched subject-matter which is unitary with the originally claimed subject-matter, irrespective of whether the technical feature(s) used for the limitation has/have been searched.
+Within the framework of Art.
+123(2) and 82, Rule 137(5) should be construed as permitting any limitation of searched subject-matter which is unitary with the originally claimed subject-matter, irrespective of whether the technical feature(s) used for the limitation has/have been searched.

-Thus, the addition to a claim of a technical feature which makes a contribution to the effect(s) of the originally claimed invention(s) and which was expressly not searched but was disclosed in the context of the invention in the application as filed (usually in the description) will not result in an amended claim lacking a single general inventive concept with respect to the originally claimed invention(s).
-Consequently no objection under Rule 137(5) should be raised in these circumstances, even though an additional search may be required.
+Thus, the addition to a claim of a technical feature which further defines an element that was already a feature of the original main claim or makes a contribution to the effect(s) of the features of the originally claimed invention(s) and which was expressly not searched but was disclosed in the context of the invention in the application as filed (usually in the description) will not result in an amended claim lacking a single general inventive concept with respect to the originally claimed invention(s).
+Consequently no objection under Rule 137(5) should be raised in these circumstances, even though an additional search may be required (see C-IV, 7.2).